bentoml/BentoML/docs/source/guides/containerization.rst

 Build a Bento
 -------------

 The first step is to package your entire project into the standard distribution format in BentoML, or a Bento.
 To build a Bento, you need a configuration YAML file (by convention, it's ``bentofile.yaml``).
 This file defines the build options, such as dependencies and Docker image settings.
-When a Bento is being created, BentoML creates a Dockerfile within the Bento automatically, which can be used to containerize the Bento later.
+When a Bento is being created, BentoML creates a Dockerfile within the Bento automatically.

 The example file below lists the basic information required to build a Bento for :doc:`/get-started/quickstart`.